Loan Programs

 Other special requirements: Applicants must currently or within the past 6 months, have conducted a business consultation with the Small Business Development Center (SBDC) in Duluth.
 The applicant is required to be working with a business mentor.

-The Childcare Loan Programs provide gap financing for licensed Duluth childcare providers who are starting up or expanding within Duluth city limits.
-The three programs are as follows: the Childcare Loan Program, Childcare Incentive Program and the 1200 Fund Childcare Collaboration Grant.
+The Childcare Collaboration Grant provide gap financing for licensed Duluth childcare providers who are starting up or expanding within Duluth city limits.

 How To Apply